 Step 3 will be repeated each semester (or at other times, as appropriate) to review accommodations needed.

-Note: Students engaged in academic work off site (such as internships for course credit and study away) are not generally eligible for accommodation by William & Mary.
+Note: Students engaged in academic work off site (such as internships for course credit and study away) generally are not eligible for accommodation by William & Mary.
 The ability to accommodate a student with a disability should be a precondition to any business, agency, or organization that wants to participate in an internship or externship agreement with the university.
-In the case of academic course work taken at another institution of higher learning, SAS staff will serve as consult and provide information as needed for students arranging accommodations at these locations.
+In the case of academic course work taken at another institution of higher learning, SAS staff will serve as consultant and will provide information as needed for students arranging accommodations at these locations.